HsDom/ValorantVideoChanger/README.md

 ```
 It is advised to restart your computer, but you can do it manually.

+## Replacing Videos
+To replace the bland Valorant wallpaper with a custom video wallpaper, open [FilesAndFormats.txt](https://github.com/HsDom/ValorantVideoChanger/blob/master/FilesAndFormats.txt), identify the video you wish to replace, and then just rename it with the same name.
+Also, make sure the video is in the same directory as the Changer.exe or main.py main file.

 # Features
 - Replaces the boring Valorant wallpaper with a personalised video wallpaper